IntelPython/composability_bench/README.md

 # Composability Benchmarks
-Show effects of oversubscription and ways to fix that
+Show effects of oversubscription and ways to fix that.

 ## Installation
 Install TBB and SMP modules for Python in order to evaluate composable multithreading: